Alpha and beta male: Usage

 The view that there is a dominance hierarchy among humans consisting of "alpha males" and "beta males" is sometimes reported in the mainstream media.
 The term alpha male is often applied to any dominating man, especially bullies, despite the fact that dominating behavior is rarely seen as a positive trait for either an ideal date or a romantic partner.
 Claims about women being "hard-wired" to desire "alpha males" are seen by experts as misogynistic and stereotypical, and are not supported by research.
 Evolutionary psychologists who study human mating behavior instead believe that humans use two distinct strategies – dominance and prestige – for climbing social hierarchies, and that prestige plays a significantly more important role in establishing men's attractiveness to women than does dominance.
-Cognitive scientist Scott Barry Kaufman summarizes: Taken together, the research suggests that the ideal man (for a date or romantic partner) is one who is assertive, confident, easygoing, and sensitive, without being aggressive, demanding, dominant, quiet, shy, or submissive.
+Cognitive scientist Scott Barry Kaufman summarizes:

+Taken together, the research suggests that the ideal man (for a date or romantic partner) is one who is assertive, confident, easygoing, and sensitive, without being aggressive, demanding, dominant, quiet, shy, or submissive.
 In other words, a prestigious man, not a dominant man.
 In fact, it appears that the prestigious man who is high in both assertiveness and kindness is considered the most attractive to women for both short-term affairs and long-term relationships.

-Misconceptions about "alpha males" are common within the manosphere, a collection of websites, blogs, and online forums promoting masculinity, strong opposition to feminism, and misogyny which includes movements such as the men's rights movement, incels (involuntary celibates), Men Going Their Own Way (MGTOW), pick-up artists (PUA), and fathers' rights groups.
+Misconceptions about "alpha males" are common within the manosphere, a collection of websites, blogs, and online forums promoting masculinity, strong opposition to feminism, and misogyny which includes movements such as the men's rights movement, incels (involuntary celibates), Men Going Their Own Way (MGTOW), and pick-up artists (PUA).

 The term beta is also often used among manosphere communities to refer to men they consider easily taken advantage of or ignored by women.
 Its usage is inconsistent; media studies scholar Debbie Ging has described the communities' theories about "alpha, beta, omega, and zeta masculinity" as "confused and contradictory".
 Beta is sometimes used as self-identifier among men who do not embody hegemonic masculinity.
 It is also sometimes used by manospherians as a pejorative term for men who are or are perceived to be feminist, or who are thought to be acting as "white knights".
 Some manosphere groups refer to members of other groups in the manosphere as betas; for example, members of the MGTOW community sometimes use it to refer to men's rights activists or incels.
 Members of the pickup artist (PUA) communities use it to refer to men who cannot seduce women.
 Similar terms used by the manosphere communities include nice guy, cuck, simp, and soy boy.

+'Alpha' and 'beta' are also used with other genders in online discourse, and other letters of the Greek alphabet (such as sigma) are used to define additional genres of men.